When your work is error-free, you'll be on the fast track to succeed

 Block out distractions

 Work out what causes you to get distracted and then put in place processes to block them out.
 For example, a big distraction could be notifications coming through on your phone.
-In this case, turn off these notifications and either put your phone on silent or turn it off.
+In this case, turn off these notifications, put your phone on silent, or turn it off.
 If you're distracted by the chatting of colleagues or the noise of family when working from home, try to find a quieter space to work or wear noise-cancelling headphones.

 Create a work plan

-Deprivation of sleep, poor diet, insubstantial exercise or a lack of fresh air all affect concentration.
+Sleep deprivation, poor diet, insubstantial exercise, or a lack of fresh air all affect concentration.
 Be on your best form by getting between eight and nine hours of good sleep each night, eating a balanced diet, taking regular breaks, and getting outside once or twice throughout the day.

 Organise your space